reg1reg1/reg1reg1.github.io/_posts/2020-02-10-Introduction-to-Incident-Response.md

 For learning network security the best place to start would be with these courses

-1. [Udemy Cybersecurity Course]: https://www.udemy.com/course/the-complete-internet-security-privacy-course-volume-1/?ranMID=39197&amp;ranEAID=a1LgFw09t88&amp;ranSiteID=a1LgFw09t88-6KWe8ftbW6YRw0BzM_2K1Q&amp;LSNPUBID=a1LgFw09t88	"The network security part of this course can walk you through the basics"
+2. Udemy's course on Network security (Part of a course) is good: https://www.udemy.com/course/network-security-course/?ranMID=39197&ranEAID=a1LgFw09t88&ranSiteID=a1LgFw09t88-7pkZrnOC4Geg0_gshtAi9A&LSNPUBID=a1LgFw09t88
 2. Vivek Ramachandran's course on network security would also help out a great deal.
 The other courses offered by him are pure gold too.

 ### Analytics/Data Analysis Stack:

 Incident response involves a lot of parsing through data and identifying the patterns that are eventful, and thus involves a lot of data cleaning and analysis.
 During my implementation into incident response, I realized how important data analysis is to the process.
-One should learn a basic data anaysis tool stack , but my personal favourite is the **ELK Stack (Elasticsearch/Kibana ** as they offer a 1-stop easy to learn and scale solution.
+One should learn a basic data anaysis tool stack , but my personal favourite is the **ELK Stack (Elasticsearch/Kibana** as they offer a 1-stop easy to learn and scale solution.
 The other favourites are **Splunk**.

 ### IDS tool